Minimal Diagrams of Free Knots: Introduction Background

 In Figure~\ref{ex}, we provide another example of an irreducibly odd graph and its corresponding free knot diagram and chord diagram.

 Clearly, every free knot has an associated graph.
 We note, however, that there are many graphs in general and irreducibly odd graphs in particular that do not have associated chord diagrams, and hence, cannot be associated to free knots.
-An algorithm for determining whether a graph has an associated chord diagram (i.e. circle graph) can be found in~\cite{CircleGraphs}.